gkobilansky/headline-tester/PLAN.md

 # Embed Snippet & Widget Implementation Plan

 ## Overview
 Reuse the existing chat experience as the iframe widget surface and deliver a single-line loader script that sites can embed.
-The widget should honor the `headlinetester` reveal flag while we lay the groundwork for future admin controls.
+The host page decides when to reveal the widget (for example, admins visiting with `headlinetester=1`), while regular visitors never see it by default.

 ## Current State Analysis
 - Auth middleware currently forces unauthenticated traffic through guest sign-in and redirects non-guests away from `/login` and `/register` (`middleware.ts:5-40`, `app/(auth)/auth.ts:34-95`).